astoilkov/main-thread-scheduling/readme.md

 ## API

-Note: If you want to understand how this library works under the hook and some of the details – read the [in-depth](./docs/in-depth-overview.md) doc.
+If you want to understand how this library works under the hook and some of the details – read the [in-depth](./docs/in-depth-overview.md) doc.

 #### `yieldOrContinue(priority: 'background' | 'user-visible')`